El Salvador has 5 national archaeological

 in El Salvador, and is closely affiliated with its neighbor, Cihuatán

 (12 kilometers / 7 miles distant).
-CONCULTURA has a project to acquire
+Folloing the identification by